interledger/rfcs/0028-web-monetization/0028-web-monetization.md

 }
 ```

-- The user's agent calls `.show()` on this PaymentRequest, triggering the [PaymentHandler](https://www.w3.org/TR/payment-handler/) for `webmonetization`.
+- The user's browser calls `.show()` on this PaymentRequest, triggering the [PaymentHandler](https://www.w3.org/TR/payment-handler/) for `webmonetization`.
 This PaymentHandler is how the browser communicates to the provider.
   - The return value of `.show()` MUST return a Promise, and must also implement the [EventTarget](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget) interface.
 The provider will emit [MonetizationStart](#monetizationstart) and [MonetizationProgress](#monetizationprogress) events from this Promise to communicate to the browser when payment occurs.
 The Promise MUST NOT resolve, because Web Monetization continues for the entire lifetime of a given meta tag.
 The Promise MAY reject if there is an error preventing the provider from paying and no retries will occur.
   - This PaymentHandler MUST NOT require any UI or confirmation to proceed with payment.